RNtag12/FIMSPython/README.md

 import lines to include the essential libraries for data processing and file handling, such as pandas and json

--  Import modules such as os.path, time, and random for further functionality</b>
+-  Import modules such as os.path, time, and random for further functionality

-- <b> A dictionary named "available_products"; is constructed to contain the initial fruit data.
-Each fruit is represented by a unique product ID, and its data such as name, price, origin, quantity, and date are saved as dictionary values</b>
+-  A dictionary named "available_products"; is constructed to contain the initial fruit data.
+Each fruit is represented by a unique product ID, and its data such as name, price, origin, quantity, and date are saved as dictionary values

-- <b> The json.dumps() function is used to convert the dictionary to JSON format, and the resultant JSON string is saved to a file named "data.json" for database storage</b>
+   The json.dumps() function is used to convert the dictionary to JSON format, and the resultant JSON string is saved to a file named "data.json" for database storage

-- <b> The code then specifies two primary functions: &quot;admin()&quot; and "user()".
-The "admin()" function handles administrative activities, whereas the "user()" function handles user-specific functions.</b>
+- The code then specifies two primary functions: &quot;admin()&quot; and "user()".
+The "admin()" function handles administrative activities, whereas the "user()" function handles user-specific functions.

 <!--
  ```diff